 Research plays an important role in generating evidence to inform the design and implementation of effective and robust environmental policy.
-Fast-track to Policy Funding aims to deliver rapid-turn-around evidence reviews to address urgent and emerging policy questions.
+Fast-Track to Policy Funding aims to deliver rapid-turn-around evidence reviews to address urgent and emerging policy questions.

 The EPA’s Research Framework, EPA Research 2030, is designed to be agile, responsive and flexible to support research projects that will provide timely evidence for policy- and decision-making.
 While most projects will be funded through the EPA’s annual competitive research call, it is recognised that environmental policy is rapidly developing with new and important issues emerging.
-Fast-track to Policy Funding is employed to deliver short-term, evidence-based research studies (e.g., evidence synthesis, review of policies and best practices), where an urgent policy need is demonstrated.
+Fast-Track to Policy Funding is employed to deliver short-term, evidence-based research studies (e.g., evidence synthesis, review of policies and best practices), where an urgent policy need is demonstrated.

-Fast-Track to Policy Funding will re-open for submission of research project proposals on 1 November 2023.
-Project proposals may be suggested by Departments and Agencies of the Government of Ireland and must be submitted using the template, which is available upon request from research@epa.ie.
+Project proposals may be suggested by Departments and Agencies of the Government of Ireland and must be submitted using the template, which is available upon request from ftp@epa.ie.
 Project proposals will be required to demonstrate their suitability for inclusion in the scheme.

-Fast-track to Policy Funding will be issued to deliver selected research projects in line with public procurement guidelines.
+Fast-Track to Policy Funding will be issued to deliver selected research projects in line with public procurement guidelines.
 Project funding will be limited to supporting short-term, evidence-based research studies.

 Fast-track to Policy Funding | |